News

 Treatment of Crowd Control Barriers in the Australian and New Zealand Market

 Crowd control barriers are essential for ensuring safety and order in public spaces, construction sites, and event venues.
 In Australia and New Zealand, these barriers must adhere to specific standards that ensure durability, safety, and compliance with local regulations.
-The treatments applied to these barriers—such as pre-galvanizing, polyester powder coating, and hot-dip galvanizing—are critical for their performance and longevity.The zinc layer on pre-galvanized crowd control barriers typically breaks after welding.
+The treatments applied to these barriers—such as pre-galvanizing, polyester Powder coating, and hot-dip galvanizing—are critical for their performance and longevity.The zinc layer on pre-galvanized crowd control barriers typically breaks after welding.
 To prevent rust, a cold zinc coating is usually applied as an anti-corrosion treatment.

 1. Pre-Galvanized Treatment Crowd Control Barriers